Online Journalism Degrees

 Journalism is a broad field, and those who have graduated with this degree can find work across a variety of industries.
 With any career, it is useful to research the occupational growth, average salaries, and job duties before committing to a job path.
 Resources like the U.S. Bureau of Labor Statistics (BLS) are an excellent starting point for finding accurate data on a number of different journalism careers.

-According to data from the BLS, those who work as writers or authors can expect to see 2% growth in their field by the year 2024.
-Editors are projected to see a slight decline in occupational growth, but journalism professionals who are skilled in technological applications will have a competitive edge in the changing market.
+According to data from the BLS, those who work as writers or authors can expect to see an 11% decline in their field by the year 2029.
+Declining advertising revenue in radio, newspapers, and television will negatively affect the employment growth for these occupations.

 View our list of the top 40 Journalism careers to compare jobs and salaries in this field.